 (Food Safe) Silicone Grease | Amazon.de Amazon.com |

-I ended up replacing the water intake and extrusion from the brewing unit with more modern replacement parts – they changed the design of some of the parts throughout the sale of the device.
-Most importantly I installed a replacement crema valve.
+I ended up replacing the water intake and extrusion from the brewing unit with more modern replacement parts — they changed the design of some parts throughout the sale of the device.
+Most importantly, I installed a replacement crema valve.
 This valve exists to withstand pressure within the brewing unit until the optimal brewing pressure is achieved, and then allows the extracted coffee to flow to the outlet.

-The old version used a spring and a glass ball – pretty ingenious actually.
-The newer version uses a spring and a plastic plunger of sorts – supposedly increasing the quality of the crema.
+The old version used a spring and a glass ball — pretty ingenious, actually.
+The newer version uses a spring and a plastic plunger of sorts, supposedly increasing the quality of the crema.

-I did however fail to replace the o rings on the multi water inlet valve – the new o rings on the plunger and coffee outlet valve as well as the new crema valve spring meant that the prior leaks had been closed, thus increasing the total system’s water pressure back to original levels.
-Water doing what it does best, it sought the weakest point in the system – the old o rings on the multi water inlet valve – and completely failed.
-The system couldn’t even produce enough pressure to make any coffee anymore and just dumped it all into the water tray.
+I did, however, fail to replace the o rings on the multi water inlet valve.
+The new o-rings on the plunger and coffee outlet valve as well as the new crema valve spring meant that the prior leaks had been closed, thus increasing the total system’s water pressure back to original levels.
+Water doing what it does best, it sought the weakest point in the system — the old o-rings on the multi water inlet valve — and completely failed.
+The system couldn’t even produce enough pressure to make any coffee anymore, and just dumped it all into the water tray.

-Lubing the old o rings didn’t help, so I ordered a set of replacement o rings.
+Lubing the old o-rings didn’t help, so I ordered a set of replacement o-rings.
 After replacing those as well, the coffee machine is good as new!
 So my advice: Get the replacement parts in the gallery above, and your coffee machine is good as new and ready for many more years of service.